NdakoAdama/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that Display all lines of the file /etc/ssh/sshdconfig starting with a letter A script that Replace all characters A and c from input to Z and e respectively A script that Create a script that removes all letters c and C from input A script that that reverse its input
+A script that displays all users and their home directories, sorted by users